Aut-Labs/contracts/README.md

 [![deployed on mumbai testnet](https://github.com/Aut-Labs/contracts/actions/workflows/deploy_contracts_mumbai.yml/badge.svg)](https://github.com/Aut-Labs/contracts/actions/workflows/deploy_contracts_mumbai.yml)
 # Āut Labs - Smart Contracts
-Āut is an expandable protocol for Role-based Membership in Web3 Communities & DAOs.

-DAOs can be much more than _Smart Treasuries_, Āut introduces native Roles & Interactions directly at contract level, to power the 2nd generation of DAOs.
-The DAO 2.0s, or a Coordination Renaissance.

-To read more about Āut, visit our [Docs](https://docs.aut.id).
 Below, you'll find a simple walkthrough to get started using Āut's Smart Contracts.

 # Docker Setup